 Overthinking can be debilitating to those who can't seem to get out of their own heads.
-If you resonate, here is a simple guide to help you relax.
+If this resonates with you, here is a simple guide to help you relax.

-Overthinking can be something we all do at one time or another.
+Overthinking is something we all do at one time or another.
 Still, many people find that constant overthinking plagues their lives.
-Overthinking has been linked to mental issues, such as depression and anxiety.
-It can cause a decline in mental health, and as that happens, you're even more likely to overthink.
+Overthinking has been linked to mental issues such as depression and anxiety.
+It can cause a decline in mental health, and when that happens, you're even more likely to overthink.
 It's a vicious cycle!

 When you overthink, you can find yourself having trouble in your work life, social life, and other aspects of life.
 Your work and relationships may suffer, and you may also experience a range of unpleasant physical symptoms.